May 19, 2023

 Students with good sense of equilibrium can quickly get used to crossing their left leg in front of their right leg when the man walks on their right, while those with a weak sense of equilibrium are less sensitive to changes in body position in relation to their partner, thus often fail to do cruzada.
 For such women, practicing salida helps to get them into the habit of doing cruzada when the man walks on their right.

 Bad embrace can also cause women to be insensitive to changes in their body position in relation to their partner.
 Some women wrap their left arm around the man's right arm, causing their body to be on the right side of the man's body.
-This misalignment makes them less sensitive to changes in the man's body position when he tries to make them do cruzada by walking on their right.
+This misalignment makes them less sensitive to changes in the man's body position when he tries to make the woman do cruzada by walking on her right.
 Novice women using open dance hold also can't perceive subtle changes in their partner's body position due to the lack of physical contact.
 Both may cause them not to do cruzada when they should.

 No comments: